-What Can a Handyman Do in Livingston, New York?
+What Can a Handyman Do Without a License in Livingston, New York?

 In New York, there is no single statewide “general contractor license.”
 Instead, most home-improvement/handyman contracting is licensed or registered at the county/city level (often called a Home Improvement Contractor license/registration).
 Livingston (Columbia County) work is typically governed by local building permits plus (if you contract for residential improvements) county/city home-improvement licensing rules; separate trade licenses (electrical/plumbing) are usually issued locally and are not covered by a handyman “exemption.”